jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 -----
 - Any square can have a reference line.

-A procedure symbol can have one of four roles: - definition, - clause, - call, - reference
+A procedure symbol can have one of four roles: - definition, - nested procedure, - call, - reference

 #### Overview of Redirection